RongzhengWang/GraphTool-Instruction/README.md

 #### 4.2.
 Reasoning on GraphForge<a href='#all_catelogue'>[Back to Top]</a>

-Due to the fact that we use 16 T4 GPUs running in parallel during the inference process, our execution script is not suitable for most users.
-Therefore, we recommend assigning specific tasks to specific GPUs and running each specific task separately.

 Please download our model using the following link: [GraphForge](https://huggingface.co/GraphTool/GraphTool-Instruction/tree/main).
 And for reasoning on [Llama3](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct/tree/main), [Llama3.1](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct/tree/main) and [GLM4-9B](https://huggingface.co/THUDM/glm-4-9b-chat/tree/main), their models are also available with the corresponding links.

 The structure of the GraphForge folder is as follows: